 - Schedule work for yourself based on when you get the most done.
-If you’re a morning person, front load your day and leave admin work, such as checking emails, for the afternoon.
-If you’re an evening person, do the reverse and back load your day.
+If you’re a morning person, front-load your day and leave admin work, such as checking emails, for the afternoon.
+If you’re an evening person, do the reverse.

 - Consider using the Pomodoro technique, where you work in 25-minute chunks (or pomodoros), with 5 minute breaks between and 15-minute breaks after every five pomodoros in a row.
 The idea behind this technique is that by giving yourself shorter working periods, it increases your sense of urgency and leads to greater productivity.

-- You can also prioritize tasks by days you know you are more productive.
+- You can also prioritize tasks by days you know you’re more productive.
 If you tend to get more work done earlier in the week, schedule easier tasks on Thursday and Friday.